 \subsection{Stability of $\cdot$QOOH along the dissociation channel}

-For experimental detection and kinetic analysis of $\cdot$QOOH radicals, two primary strategies are commonly employed.
-(1) Infrared (IR) activation of the $\cdot$QOOH radical, where sufficient energy is provided to surpass the dissociation barrier or reach the tunneling regime near the barrier\cite{hansen2021watching}.
+Two primary strategies are commonly employed for the experimental detection and kinetic analysis of $\cdot$QOOH radicals.
+(1) Infrared (IR) activation of the $\cdot$QOOH radical, where sufficient energy is provided to surpass the dissociation barrier or reach the tunnelling regime near the barrier\cite{hansen2021watching}.
 The resulting dissociation products, $cy$-ether + $\cdot$OH, are typically investigated.
 The energy required for IR-induced dissociation of the $\cdot$QOOH radical yields an IR fingerprint characteristic of the $\cdot$QOOH radical.
-Systems featuring $\cdot$QOOH $\longrightarrow$ $cy$-ether + $\cdot$OH dissociation barriers with energies comparable to a vibrational excitation are more favorable for studying the dissociation reaction.
+Systems featuring $\cdot$QOOH $\longrightarrow$ $cy$-ether + $\cdot$OH dissociation barriers with energies comparable to a vibrational excitation are more favourable for studying the dissociation reaction.
 (2) Trapping $\cdot$QOOH in the potential well between the TS1 and TS4\cite{savee2015direct}.
 In this case, systems that exhibit exothermic ROO$\cdot$ to $\cdot$QOOH conversion along with a low barrier in the forward direction facilitate the formation of $\cdot$QOOH.
-Furthermore, a significantly high barrier for $\cdot$QOOH towards unimolecular dissociation is desirable to impede subsequent dissociation and favor direct detection of $\cdot$QOOH.
+Furthermore, a significantly high barrier for $\cdot$QOOH towards unimolecular dissociation is desirable to impede subsequent dissociation and favour direct detection of $\cdot$QOOH.
 Both strategies highlight the pivotal role of the dissociation barrier in these reactions.
 Therefore, in addition to studying the \rxnone{} pathway, we have also examined the \rxnfour{} dissociation pathway for the four stable $\cdot$QOOH systems highlighted in FIG.~\ref{summary_all}.